-Tim Eyman is Washington's most prolific sponsor of right wing ballot measures.
-He uses the Evergreen State's initiative and referendum process to undermine representative democracy by forcing public votes on schemes purposely intended to wreck government.
-Eyman is one of many Grover Norquist clones trying to dismantle America's common wealth at the state level.
+Tim Eyman is a right wing lobbyist who was once Washington’s most prolific sponsor of right wing ballot measures.
+During a twenty-year period, he regularly used the Evergreen State’s initiative and referendum process to undermine representative democracy by forcing public votes on schemes purposely intended to wreck government.
+Eyman is one of many Grover Norquist clones trying to dismantle America’s common wealth at the state level.

 Eyman was born on December 22nd, 1965 in Yakima and was adopted there immediately after his birth.
 He studied business at Washington State University, graduating in 1988.
-He later moved to Mukilteo (where he currently lives with his wife and family) to start a business selling custom wristwatches to fraternities and sororities.
+He later moved to Mukilteo to start a business selling custom wristwatches to fraternities and sororities.
 The business was successful at first, but it collapsed when Eyman tried to expand too aggressively.
-He rebuilt it with the help of his wife.
+He rebuilt it with the help of his former spouse, Karen Williams.

 Eyman's political involvement began in 1997, when he sponsored an initiative to the Legislature (I-200) to prohibit affirmative action in higher education and government hiring and contracting.
 He initially had difficulty collecting signatures for I-200, so he turned to his inspiration, California Grover Norquist clone Ward Connerly, for help.
 (Connerly sponsored the successful Proposition 209).